knightjdr/delete-files/README.md

 deleteFiles('/dir', options);
 ```

-If a glob is specified and a file/folder does not match, no further options will be checked and the file will not
+If a glob is specified and a file does not match, no further options will be checked and the file will not
 be removed.

+## Implementation

+The path for the directory to search must be specified with the full path.
+The age of a file is determined from the `mtime` (last modified).
+Files and folders are removed with the fs-extra `remove` function which is the equivalent of `rm -rf`.